Trump Georgia co-defendant stares down jail time over fiery social media posts

 “I would expect her office to say it is foolish to think that all he is doing is legitimately questioning the credibility of these witnesses,” Levine said.
 “The time to do that is at trial.”

 Trump’s lawyers have made similar arguments in the former president’s other legal matters, where his social media habits have already wrought trouble.
-In both Washington and New York, judges have imposed gag orders barring Trump from commenting on individuals linked to the case after inflammatory posts.
+In both Washington, D.C., and New York, judges have imposed gag orders barring Trump from commenting on individuals linked to the case after inflammatory posts.

 During an appeals argument Monday contesting the Washington gag order, Trump’s attorney argued that limitations would chill protected political speech in violation of the former president’s First Amendment rights.